EAFE index: The European, Australian, and Far East stock index, computed by Morgan Stanley.

 Equilibrium market price of risk: The slope of the capital market line (CML).
-Since the CML represents the return offered to compensate for a perceived level of risk, each point on the line is a balanced market condition, or equilibrium.
+Since the CML represents the return offered to compensate for a perceived level of risk, each point on the line is a balanced market condition or equilibrium.
 The slope of the line determines the additional return needed to compensate for a unit change in risk.

 Equilibrium rate of interest: The interest rate that clears the market.
 Also called the market-clearing interest rate.

 Equipment trust certificates: Certificates issued by a trust that was formed to purchase an asset and lease it to a lessee.
-When the last of the certificates has been repaid, title of ownership of the asset reverts to the lessee.
+When the last of the certificates has been repaid, the title of ownership of the asset reverts to the lessee.